dayvsonsales/nubank_rb/README.md

 ### Usage

+> DISCLAIMER: All steps here are dependent on Nubank API's availability, and there aren't retries for network or other kinds of unexpected errors.

 Install [ruby](https://www.ruby-lang.org/en/documentation/installation/#ruby-install) case you don't have it yet.
 I suggest at least the version 2.5.3.

 Clone this repository, then run the command `/path/to/this/repo ruby nubank.rb`.